rodrigoamurrio/RestAssuredProject/README.md

 # Rest-Assured Project - Validation Pet Store

-Project using Rest-Assured with java - validation user CRUD and login user
+Project using Rest-Assured with java - validation user CRUD

 ## Requirements
 Verify if the following requirements are installed: